 As the brand name might suggest, whereas other grip strengtheners are designed for weight lifters or general strength building, the Metolius Gripsaver was designed specifically for climbers.
 This tool is unique in its ability to work both your grip strength and your extendor strength — squeeze the resistance ball for a grip workout and slip your fingers into the loops to extend.
 This design truly encourages exactly what climbers need most — a balance between the muscles they over-exert and the ones they barely use at all to climb.
 The design also allows climbers to extend individuals fingers at a time to work specific weaknesses.

-For $38.50 you can get a 3-pack of Metolius Gripsavers at various levels of resistance.
+You can get a 3-pack of Metolius Gripsavers at various levels of resistance.
 Climbers offered that the lowest level gripsaver — the blue one — was virtually useless for anyone who already climbs.
 But the additional two strengths are sufficient for an in-between climbs workout.
 Unfortunately, any resistance strengths outside of these three levels isn’t available — so this tool is still more or less a fixed resistance option which might be something to consider if you’re more interested in scaling up or scaling down strength training.

 3. Gripmaster Hand Exerciser - Best for Individual Finger Strengthening

 This uniquely designed tool has more or less cornered the market on strength training for individual fingers.
 Designed for musicians — seven coils separated out with three layers of plastic allow you to press down on one lever at a time, all levers at once, or any combination in between.
 The Gripmaster’s lowest resistance level is 1.5 pounds per finger which is more than accessible for any climber.
 This tool is one of the smaller options — it would easily fit in a pocket or purse.